 The projects and programs enumerated in this AP and implemented through the LWI will serve as a catalyst to enable Louisiana's communities to mobilize a massive strategic effort to reduce flood risk and advance long term resilience.
-Efforts of the LWI will continue beyond the expenditure of these funds and represent a multi-agency and multi-jurisdictional collective endeavor to align efforts toward flood control and improve development patterns to avoid future flood losses.
+Efforts of the LWI will continue beyond the expenditure of these funds and represent a multi-agency and multi-jurisdictional collective endeavor to align efforts toward flood control and improve development patterns to avoid future flood losses while maintaining valuable natural functions.

 The LWI's approach is consistent with best practices in regional floodplain management and the EPA's Watershed Approach Framework to reduce flood risk.
+It promotes strategies and practices that make wise use of our watersheds' natural features that provide flood water storage in the landscape, regulate the flow of water and provide other ecological services critical to Louisiana's long-term resilience and way of life.
 Further, the LWI's approach will prioritize collaboration between technical experts and decision-makers representing different facets of state and local government and utilize a diverse array of subject matter experts to most effectively leverage efforts.
 Finally, the LWI has employed a unified management structure operating through a Council on Watershed Management charged with goal setting and developing measurable criteria to examine program impacts, as well as oversight of the effort.
 This approach enables consistent execution throughout all of the LWI's efforts.